josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **H|Miho Takeda:** Exactly.

-But, even with this infighting, we don't have the manpower or the resources to maintain this conflict and we can't leave our Solar System vulnerable.
+But, even with this infighting, we don't have the manpower or the resources to maintain this level of conflict.
+We can't leave our territory vulnerable.

-The Dojeer have shown that they will not stop fighting, so drastic measure must be taken.
+The Dojeer have shown that they will not stop, so drastic measures must be taken.

-Command has informed me that a very heavily defended planet has been spotted inside enemy territory.
+Central command has informed me that there is a planet deep in Dojeer territory with heavy defences.

 You are to fight your way through enemy lines to attack and destroy this planet.

-I pray that with Nikolai supporting you you will cripple our enemy and come back alive.
+I pray that with Nikolai's support, you will cripple the Dojeer and come back alive.

 -- resolute.
 Salutes Takeda